magdesign/PocketVJ-CP-v3/ROADMAP.md

 - Integrate PiTunnel for remote management (is this needed? what about security, fireall etc?) <br />

 ### OS for PVJ 3.7: <br />
-- add docker to run resin https://github.com/resin-io-projects/resin-wpe for enough performance for the new magmapper, maybe not the way to go....<br />
+- add docker <br />
 - add Fugio (https://www.bigfug.com) Update: not installable nor compilable on raspian jessie :( <br />
 - update qlcplus for headless without hdmi (run with -n or --nogui), need to compile newest version <br />

 ### OS for PVJ 4: <br />
-- switch to WPE https://wpewebkit.org/, redesign to totally new approach: "everything runs in a browser", use node-omx instead of omxplayer, remove unnecessary tools like piWall, impress, ofxPimapper, add MAGmapper with sync function and videowall function, slideshows with html5 effects.
-Keep all the other stuff like resolution settings, projector control, TCPSyphon (and a Linux Syphon derrivate.
-(Dont wait for this, it may take a several months to finalize and it may break the compatibility to PVJ 3.x, hopefully I can create a layer to stay compatible...<br />
+- switch to debian stretch or use http://raspex.exton.se/ <br />
+- change to nanopi m4 for 4k resolution?  <br />

 ### Manual .pdf: <br />
 - Something about GPIO, where is the script and how to connect buttons <br />

 ### Tutorials (Pocketvj.com/Vimeo): <br />